 P31: RAN2 will not define combined RRC processing delay for two RRC messages in this case.

-Discuss further offline in offline email discussion 210 (Huawei):
+Discuss P44 and P28 further offline in offline email discussion [210] (Huawei):

 Proposal 44.
 For non DAPS DRB, upon DAPS HO failure, the reverted PDCP/RLC state includes data stored in transmission and reception buffers in PDCP and RLC entities.